Searchable Directory >> Education

 The Coalition for Jewish Learning, the education department of the Milwaukee Jewish Federation, supports high quality Jewish education throughout the greater Milwaukee area and within all streams of Jewish life.

--Through the new program LOMED-Learning Opportunities for Milwaukee Educators (formerly CSI), CJL provides professional training to teachers throughout the Jewish community.
+-Through the program LOMED-Learning Opportunities for Milwaukee Educators (formerly CSI), CJL provides professional training to teachers throughout the Jewish community.
 Services are provided at no cost, and educators receive a stipend for their participation.

 -CJL provides education consultation and advocacy to educators, schools and congregations.